Why is Dental Care Important?

 Daily dental care and 6-month appointments with your dentist are vital for maintaining a healthy mouth.
 Untreated dental diseases can lead to pain, infection, and unnecessary tooth loss.
 It can also lead to low self-esteem, poor performance at work or school, and can even make it difficult to maintain a job.

-The growing number of children and adults on limited incomes is increasing the need for the Dental Center of Northwest Ohio to educate those in need on the importance of good dental hygiene.
+The growing number of children and adults on limited incomes is increasing, as is the need for the Dental Center of Northwest Ohio to educate the community about the importance of good dental hygiene.
 Dental education is a high priority for the Dental Center, and we provide a number of educational opportunities for people throughout the community.

 Infant & Toddler Care